OpenCTI-Platform/opencti/docs/docs/administration/retentions.md

 # Retention policies

 Retention rules serve the purpose of establishing data retention times, specifying when data should be automatically deleted from the platform.
 Users can define filters to target specific objects.
-Any object meeting these criteria that haven't been updated within the designated time frame will be deleted.
+Any object meeting these criteria that haven't been updated within the designated time frame will be permanently deleted.

+Note that the data deleted by an active retention policy will not appear in the [trash](../usage/delete-restore.md) and thus cannot be restored.

 ## Configuration